ANALYSIS-ECB 'QT' may be next challenge for tumultuous markets

 The easy money era is overhttps://tmsnrt.rs/3MACzdG

-(Reporting by Yoruk Bahceli and Dhara Ranasinghe, additional reporting by Samuel Indyk in London; Editing by Hugh Lawson)
+(Reporting by Yoruk Bahceli and Dhara Ranasinghe, additional reporting by Samuel Indyk in London; Editing by Hugh Lawson and Tomasz Janowski)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))